-The expense associated with in-kind contributions consists of contributed food, supplies, equipment and legal services of \$1,518,629 and \$559,359 in 2020 and 2019.
+The expense associated with in-kind contributions consists of contributed food of \$990,175 and \$1,518,629 in 2021 and 2020.

-Retirement Plan and Subsequent Event
+Retirement Plan

 The Organization had a defined contribution plan covering employees who meet certain ages and service requirements.
 Organization contributed 5% of each participant's eligible compensation.
-The Organization contributed \$53,037 and \$126,340 in 2020 and 2019.
+The Organization contributed \$53,037 in 2020.
 The Organization put a temporary hold on all contributions to the defined contribution plan effective May 1, 2020 and ended the defined contribution plan effective June 1, 2021.

 The Organization sponsors a voluntary 401(k) retirement plan that covers all employees.
 Effective April 2021, the Organization started a safe harbor match program for their 401(k) plan.
 The Organization matches 100% of employee contributions up to 3% and 50% of employee contributions up to 4% with a maximum match of 4%.
+Expense for the plan was \$53,444 in 2021.
 Prior to the match adoption date, the plan was funded solely by employee contributions.